xnukes/NetteTotpAuthenticator/README.md

 # Oops/TotpAuthenticator

-## 🏚️ THIS PROJECT HAS BEEN ABANDONED
+## 🏚️ THIS PROJECT HAS BEEN OUT OF DATE

 Please use https://github.com/jiripudil/otp for an up-to-date, more feature-rich implementation of one-time passwords.

+## FORKED AND FIX PHP VERSION 8.X

 ---